-These massive armies still lay in the future, however, when the first king of the Neo-Assyrian Empire came to power.
+These massive armies still lay in the future, however, when the first king of the Neo-Assyrian Empire came to power in the 10th century BCE.
 The rise of the king Adad Nirari II (c.
 912-891 BCE) brought the kind of revival Assyria needed.
 Adad Nirari II reconquered the lands which had been lost, including Eber Nari, and secured the borders.

 The defeated Aramaeans were executed or deported to regions within the heartland of Assyria.
 He also conquered Babylon but, learning from the mistakes of the past, refused to plunder the city and, instead, entered into a peace agreement with the king in which they married each other's daughters and pledged mutual loyalty.
 Their treaty would secure Babylon as a powerful ally, instead of a perennial problem, for the next 80 years.

 Military Expansion & the New View of the God